awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-enter-exit-standby.md

 ![\[Instances enter and exit the standby state.\]](http://docs.aws.amazon.com/autoscaling/ec2/userguide/images/standby_lifecycle.png)

-For more information about the complete lifecycle of instances in an Auto Scaling group, see [Auto Scaling instance lifecycle](AutoScalingGroupLifecycle.md)\.
+For more information about the complete lifecycle of instances in an Auto Scaling group, see [Amazon EC2 Auto Scaling instance lifecycle](AutoScalingGroupLifecycle.md)\.

 ## Health status of an instance in a standby state<a name="standby-instance-health-status"></a>